Stefan485/Artificial-Intelligence-1/README.md

 Contains availbale interfaces for the first practical exam.
 It also has the full solution and problem statement of the exam from November 2023.

+## Second Practical Exam Materials

+Contains full solution and problem statement of the second exam from January 2024.

+## ML Homework

+Contains materials for the homework from the machine learning part of the course.

 ## Contact

-For any auestions, please contact me at: [dejan.gjer@dmi.uns.ac.rs](mailto:dejan.gjer@dmi.uns.ac.rs)
+For any questions, please contact me at: [dejan.gjer@dmi.uns.ac.rs](mailto:dejan.gjer@dmi.uns.ac.rs)